 The majority of the PNC Foundation's ECE funds come from its $350 million Grow Up Great program, which drives almost all of the foundation's early education grants.
 Partnerships are limited to organizations in those parts of the Midwest and East Coast where PNC has a "significant presence."
 ECE grants prioritize early education in math, science, financial education, and the arts.

 Stone funds projects that align early learning with K-3 school systems and those that address the importance of quality early childhood education.

-The foundation's early childhood grants fund projects that improve teacher quality, share best practices, and those that integrate and use place-based learning.
+The foundation's early childhood education grants go to projects that improve teacher quality, share best practices, and that integrate and use place-based learning.